 by Heather Kay-Software Engineer|Fri Jan 22 2021

-What is a mobile digital customer journey in 2021?
+What is a mobile digital customer journey?

 The ability to self-serve, yet receive live support when they need it.

 Confidence that their data and private information is being used securely.

 Businesses should be looking to provide this experience by looking at customer data and trends in the market, and adapting to these changes.

 A 2021 study showed that 59% of consumers care more about customer experience when they decide what company to support or buy from.
 Given this, it’s clear that customer experience will play a huge role in dictating purchasing.

 How does a customer journey differ from website to app?